Yves33/WxGPX2/README.md

 # NOTES

-The code to load working can also work in the frozen version (provided you copy the plugins folder to frozen app root folder).
+The code to load plugins can also work in the frozen version (provided you copy the plugins folder to frozen app root folder).
 In order to get the plugins to work, the following extra modules are imported by pyinstaller.

 ```python